U.S. says yes to new bitcoin funds, paving the way for more Americans to buy crypto

 The approval of spot bitcoin ETFs will appeal to regular investors, but it is also likely to make the cryptocurrency something that more institutional investors can buy into.
 (Many funds are restricted from buying into non-regulated investments.)

-This is the first time the SEC has approved an investment fund that tracks the price of bitcoin.
+This is the first time the SEC has approved investment funds that track the price of bitcoin.
 It gave the go-ahead to ETFs that track the futures market for bitcoin.

 Re-evaluating the "Wild West"